Article updated: October 20, 2021

 - Pinterest: Community Guidelines

 Make sure you’re being proactive in keeping your social accounts secure.
-Many disconnections occur when a social network suspects that your account has been compromised.
+Many disconnections occur when a social network suspects that your account is compromised.
 Be aware that if your security policies do require you to proactively update login information, your accounts will disconnect from Hootsuite when their passwords are updated.

 Here are the security recommendations from each social network: